- 1.1This schedule is subject to the definitions contained at Schedule 9.

 - the scope, nature and purpose of processing by the Contractor, the duration of the processing and the types of personal data (as defined in the Data Protection Legislation, Personal Data) and categories of Data Subject is specified in the Master Agreement;

-- the personal data may be transferred or stored outside the EEA or the country where the Client is located in order to carry out the Services and the Contractor's other obligations under this agreement.
+- the personal data may be transferred or stored outside the UK or the country where the Client is located in order to carry out the Services and the Contractor's other obligations under this agreement

 - 9.3Without prejudice to the generality of clause 9.1, the Client will ensure that it has all necessary appropriate consents and notices in place to enable lawful transfer of the Personal Data to the Contractor for the duration and purposes of this agreement so that the Contractor may lawfully use, process and transfer the Personal Data in accordance with this agreement on the Client's behalf.